Evidlo/remarkable_news/README.md

 By default, downloads are rate limited to once per hour (3600 s).
 This can be overriden by modifying `/etc/systemd/system/renews.service`

-Requires [remarkable-hacks](https://github.com/ddvk/remarkable-hacks) to be installed for software versions >=2.5.0.27

 ## Install (Windows)

 Install [WSL](https://docs.microsoft.com/en-us/learn/modules/get-started-with-windows-subsystem-for-linux/2-enable-and-install), then follow the Linux/OSX instructions.
 This has not been tested.